Get Answers to Your Questions, Fast.

 The most important thing to know is that your warranty can vary from model year to model year.
 Refer to your Owner’s Manual for the most accurate information on your vehicle’s warranty.

 All warranty work needs to be completed at a Hyundai dealership.
-For a full list of Hyundai Dealerships please use the “Find a Dealer” tool located on our website:
+For a full list of Hyundai Dealerships please use the “Find A Dealer” tool located on our website.

 If you sell your vehicle while still under the 5-year/100,000 km warranty, the warranty will be automatically transferred to the new owner at no charge.

-Roadside Assistance (4 Items)
+Roadside Assistance and Emergency (8 Items)

 The Hyundai Roadside Assistance Program provides you with the following services: